Local Identification of Nonparametric and Semiparametric Models: Semiparametric CCAPM

 To describe the model let $C_{t}$ denote consumption level at time $t$ and $ c_{t}\equiv C_{t}/C_{t-1}$ be consumption growth.
 Suppose that the marginal utility of consumption at time $t$ is given by

 where $g_{0}(c)$ is an unknown positive function.
 For this model the intertemporal marginal rate of substitution is

-where $0<\delta _{0}<1$ is the rate of time preference.
+where $0<\delta _{0}\leq 1$ is the rate of time preference.
 Let $ R_{t+1}=(R_{t+1,1},...,R_{t+1,J})^{T}$ be a $J\times 1$ vector of gross asset returns.
 A semiparametric CCAPM equation is then given by

-where $W_{t}\equiv (Z_{t},c_{t})$ is a vector of variables observed by the agent at time $t$, and $e$ is a $J\times 1$ vector of ones.
-This corresponds to an external habit formation model with only one lag as considered in Chen and Ludvigson (2009).
+where $e$ is a $J\times 1$ vector of ones, and $W_{t}\equiv (Z_{t}^{T},c_{t})^{T}$ is a vector of random variables observed by the agent at time $t$, with $Z_{t}$ not a measurable function of $c_{t}$.
+This corresponds to an external habit formation model with only one lag, a special case of Chen and Ludvigson (2009).
 As emphasized in Cochrane (2005), habit formation models can help explain the high risk premia embedded in asset prices.
 We focus here on consumption growth $c_{t}=C_{t}/C_{t-1}$ to circumvent the potential nonstationarity of the level of consumption, see Hall (1978), as has long been done in this literature, e.g. Hansen and Singleton (1982).

 From economic theory it is known that under complete markets there is a unique intertemporal marginal rate of substitution that solves equation (\ref {pri eqn}), when $R_{t}$ is allowed to vary over all possible vectors of asset returns.
 Of course that does not guarantee a unique solution for a fixed vector of returns $R_{t}$.
 Note though that the semiparametric model does impose restrictions on the marginal rate of substitution that should be helpful for identification.
 We show how these restrictions lead to local identification of this model via the results of Section 4.